 Chickens, little chicks and clucking, doting hens, and proud, strutting roosters, ambled about in the dirt path and in the backyard.
-The henhouse was dilapidated, having been cobbled together by eager, but somewhat clumsy hands, and was painted yellow in long streaks and dots and splashes, as if a child had used it as an art project.
+The henhouse was dilapidated, having been cobbled together by eager, but somewhat clumsy hands, and was painted egg-yolk yellow in long streaks and dots and splashes, as if a child had used it as an art project.
 A few fruit trees, apples and oranges and pears, sat in clusters near the house, shading it somewhat.
-By each tree was a sort of container for collecting fruit: a dented lunch pail, an old wicker basket with a handle, and even an old cowboy hat, the brim looking to have been chewed by a dog.
+By each tree was a sort of container for collecting fruit: a dented lunch pail, an old wicker basket with a handle, and even an old cowboy hat, the brim looking to have been chewed leisurely by a dog.
 A dark-skinned man with a crooked back and a mean glare was waving a stick at a few birds who'd started trying to land in the apple tree, pecking at the fruit with sharp little beaks.

 There was an old man sitting nearby, tending a large, lopsided rectangle of moist brown earth, the ground bulging with carrots, squash, and cabbages.
 There were a few tall wooden stakes in the ground, around which grapevines and pea plants were slowly winding around like thin snakes.
 Old, worn fingers washed a little bowl of green peas, one at a time, as he whistled softly.
 The dog next to him, an aging Basset hound with a drooping face and soulful eyes, whined softly and draped himself across the old man's legs, before falling asleep, breath whistling like an ancient wind-chime as he snored.
 The garden hoe next to the old man's feet was caked with coffee-dark earth from being dragged through the dirt earlier.